What is an Abacus?

 Soroban is a horizontally structured Abacus that has 2 blocks.
 The upper block constitute of only 1 bead and lower block constitutes of 4 beads in each rod.
 The red color movable buttons are called beads and the movement of these beads represent numbers.

 Like any other skill, Practice is the key factor to master Abacus.
 To become a skilled operator, children have to spend atleast 30 minutes a day during the course of learning.
 After taking a new lesson on Abacus, student must practice the same for atleast 5 days before taking the next lesson.
 This is the reason why our Abacus centres conduct classes once in a week rather than conducting the classes throughout the week.

 Practice makes Abacus perfect.
 Yes, in order to perform mental calculations in Abacus, it requires lots of Practice and ‘Anzan’ is the best and proven way of learning and practicing mental Abacus.
 AbacusMaster, a new age Worldwide Abacus Education program enlightens the Anzan method of practice which is more fun and addictive, and turns matho phobia into matho philia.
-We provide AbacusMaster Anzan DVD practice upto 8 levels of the curriculum for all the students joined under our franchises.
+We provide AbacusMaster Anzan DVD logins upto 8 levels of the curriculum for all the students joined under our franchises.
 Parents can also monitor the student progress by ensuring that the students practice the same at home or not.
 Numerous videos are added where numbers flash on the screen with accompanied audio.
 These videos are available in different speeds, focusing the student’s wide range of learning.
-Students don't require third party help for practicing as in the case of traditional book based method.
-Students can simply play the DVD and start practicing Abacus calculations and thereby strengthening the visualization skills.